PairSem: LLM-Guided Pairwise Semantic Matching for Scientific Document Retrieval: Introduction

 While this semantic matching improves alignment between queries and documents, most existing methods treat scientific concepts as independent fragments.
 This approach overlooks the multi-faceted characteristics of a scientific entity, where meaning often emerges from the interplay between entities and their associated aspects.
-For instance, in Figure~\ref{fig:intro}, both documents mention \texttt{"metal-organic framework"}, sharing most of semantic entities (yellow box).
-However, Document A describes \texttt{"active site"} (aspect) of \texttt{"metal-organic framework"} (entity), while Document B highlights \texttt{"structural stability"} (another aspect) of the same entity.
+For instance, in Figure~\ref{fig:intro}, both documents mention \texttt{"nitro group"}, sharing most of semantic entities (yellow box).
+However, Document A describes \texttt{"electron accepting ability"} (aspect) of \texttt{"nitro group"} (entity), while Document B highlights \texttt{"C4 substituent"} (another aspect) of the same entity.
 By collapsing these diverse entity–aspect relationships into a single-level flat list, current methods struggle to capture fine-grained matches between queries and documents.
 Indeed, our analysis demonstrates that entities are frequently associated with multiple aspects (6.75 on average in ChemLit-QA dataset).
 This motivates the need for a new retrieval framework that explicitly models entities together with their multiple aspects, enabling more precise and context-aware matching in scientific document retrieval.

 We propose LLM-Guided \textbf{Pair}wise \textbf{Sem}antic Matching (\textbf{\method}), a framework for fine-grained semantic matching between scientific queries and documents.
 The key idea is to represent semantics as entity-aspect pairs, capturing the multi-faceted nature of scientific concepts.
 Here, \textit{entities} represent scientific objects, such as chemical compounds (e.g., \texttt{"perfluorinated acid"}) or computer science models (e.g., \texttt{"gpt-oss-120b"}), while \textit{aspects} capture their corresponding properties or attributes, such as \texttt{"melting point"} or \texttt{"post-training"}, respectively.
 In this work, we generate these pairs without supervision, eliminating the need for external entity sets or human annotations.
 To ensure consistent terminology across documents, entity and aspect names are normalized through corpus-level set construction with synonym merging.
 Then, pair generation is further augmented with candidate entities and aspects drawn from the constructed set, preventing LLMs from missing relevant pairs.
 By representing queries and documents with these structured semantic pairs, \method enables precise and fine-grained matching, improving retrieval accuracy in scientific domains.